yangevelyn/spotify-test/team/darian.md

-Darian Sung
-Computer Science Major
-2nd Year at UCSB
+Hello, I'm Darian Sung and I am a second year computer science major at UCSB.
+My hobbies include playing guitar and watching bad movies.

 This program will be able to take in two Spotify playlists and determine compatibility by their similarities.
 It will identify same songs,